Cupnfish/Cupnfish-log/2021/bevy experience.md

 }
 ```

-// TODO: is "final loading" a technical term? maybe we can just start with "After all map resources are loaded...
-In our game, we use final loading, that is, after all map resources are loaded, we insert the corresponding rigid body and collider into the entity without rigid body and collision body.
+After all map resources are loaded, we insert the corresponding rigid body and collider into the entity without rigid body and collision body.

-// TODO: hmmm, maybe too many details not many people would care about?
-The last two filters, `Without<RigidBodyHandleComponent>`and `Without<ColliderHandleComponent>`, are actually because Bevy has a system inside that transforms the `Builder` into a `HandleComponent`.
-When we insert the builder into the entity, the system then converts it into a handle component in some internal way.
-So in order to prevent our query results have been inserted in the handle component of the entity, so we need to add this filter.

 Adding these isn’t enough to get the physics engine running in our game, mainly because `bevy_rapier` is still being imported as an external crate.
 Right now you have to manually add this plugin: